-In order to operate a large amount of sensor planes the readout has to be orchestrated.
-For this purpose a FPGA based data concentrator is foreseen which may deliver data in the so called AIDA protocol.
-The design of this device is currently under discussion.
+Ongoing further work will focus on the ethernet transmission.
 The higher level DAQ will depend on the functionality of the data concentrator.
 For the readout of test-beam data software is developed, mainly by the University of Tel Aviv, which can be easily adopted.
-For a final device FCAL will follow the developments of a common DAQ for all detectors.
+For the final device FCAL will follow the developments of a common DAQ for all detectors.